platformsh/platformsh-docs/sites/upsun/src/development/regions.md

 {{< note title="Upcoming changes!" theme="info" >}}

 On **17 March 2025**, outbound IPs on **all GCP and Azure regions** will change.
-These upcoming changes that will affect **outbound IPs** for all GCP and Azure regions, and will require your intervention if your are using public IP addresses explicitly.
+These upcoming changes will affect **outbound IPs** for all GCP and Azure regions, and will require your intervention if your are using public IP addresses explicitly.

 Please see [the documentation](#upcoming-changes) below for details and relevant deadlines.